<interpreter> <scriptfile>

 $MyList | Sort-Object -Property Name

-can return $null
+Where-Object and Select-Object can return $null if

 nothing matchesWrite a powershell script which performs the following: